 In larger health centers where there are several doctors working together, it may not be possible to see the same doctor every time.
-However, in some centers, you may able to book an appointment with the same doctor for continuing treatment for a specific health issue, if you wish.
+However, in some centers, you may be able to book an appointment with the same doctor for continuing treatment for a specific health issue, if you wish.

 It is worth bearing in mind that not all doctors will speak English, particularly if you are visiting a public health center.
-Some doctors may refuse to treat non-Spanish speaking patients without an interpreter as they say it can double the diagnosis time.
+Some doctors may refuse to treat non-Spanish-speaking patients without an interpreter as they say it can double the diagnosis time.